Photo Credits: Instagram

 It’s complicated!
 Since the issues and interventions required are so wide-ranging and challenging, and the costs are so high, we’ve split the project into three phases.

 Significant, unanticipated growth in use of the facilities … land erosion … inadequate drainage; unclear routing on trails … irresponsible trail use … conflicts between different user groups … criminal conduct … plus the unsatisfactory upkeep (by public and private entities) of the sections of Spruit that their properties border and for which they are expected to be responsible.

-Further details will be supplied as Phase 1 progresses but key tasks will include: Explore and implement solutions to create a trail network that link Soweto, Midrand and the Cradle to the current trail system; Restoring and upgrading existing trails; designing new trails; exploring tourism-related opportunities; and implementing the management plan across the whole Spruit.
+Further details will be supplied as we progress but key tasks will include: Explore and implement solutions to create a trail network that link Soweto, Midrand and the Cradle to the current trail system; Restoring and upgrading existing trails; designing new trails; exploring tourism-related opportunities; and implementing the management plan across the whole Spruit.

 The Braamfontein Spruit is the name given to the series of parks and greenbelts within the city limits of Johannesburg.
 Extending over 37km, between Northcliff and the N1 highway.

 Originating in downtown Braamfontein, the Spruit wends its way through the city suburbs – feeding into the Emmarentia and Westene Dams en route – until it reaches Lonehill, where it joins the Jukskei River (a tributary of the Limpopo River).

 The Spruit belongs to the city of Johannesburg and access is open and free for all residents and it’s the foundation of the Jozi Trails network.